Improve Your Customer Relationships through Video

 Because video is an excellent medium for getting personal, I believe it is the next wave of customer service and communication.

 And videos rank higher than anything on social media.
-If you Google a business, its map location shows up first, and videos are next.
+If you Google a business, its map location shows up first, and videos are mostly second, especially if the company has conducted a youtube campaign with Pistachio Consulting, that is a social media marketing company, click now.

 Videos are also my next product for brand building.
 My new software has point and click video capabilities so you can sit at your desk and send out a personal video message.